yaptide/yaptide/docs/ghcr_packages.md

 docker pull ghcr.io/yaptide/yaptide-flask:pr-17
 ```

-Deployed packages can be used in various ways.
-They can be accessed from gitpod.io or GitHub Codespaces to easily run and test them in pull requests.
-It is also possible to pull the images locally.
-It is required to log in to ghcr.io via Docker using GitHub credentials:
+Deployed packages can be accessed from gitpod.io or GitHub Codespaces to easily run and test them in pull requests or on master branch.
+It might be requested to log in to ghcr.io via Docker using GitHub credentials:
 ```bash
 docker login ghcr.io --username <github_username>
 ```